Big City (1937 film): Reception

+In a contemporary review for The New York Times, critic Frank S. Nugent called Big City "casual, superficially diverting, singularly unimportant stuff" and wrote: "By any other names, except possibly those of Luise Rainer and Spencer Tracy, the Capitol's 'Big City' would be Class B melodrama and nothing more.
+With them, it becomes a trifle more, but still not enough to justify more than a passing glance."

+Critic Edwin Schallert of the Los Angeles Times called Big City "almost delirious fun" with "ingenious sequences" and wrote: "Matching up performers in the movies can be a fine art, and occasionally one sees the demonstrating of such art.
+Premier example of the moment is the film 'Big City', which finds Spencer Tracy and Luise Rainer cast together—an acting combination as good as anyone could request.
+They have much to do with the appeal of this story of poor struggling married folk."

 Writing for Night and Day in 1937, Graham Greene gave the film a poor review, describing it as "just possible to sit through".
-Greene's primary complaint was about the acting which he found to be "heavily laid on" with "people in this film [being] too happy before disaster: no one is as happy as all that, no one so little prepared for what life is bound to do sooner or later".
-The only consolation for Greene was that of Borzage's direction which Greene described as "sentimental but competent".
+Greene's primary complaint was about the acting, which he found to be "heavily laid on" with "people in this film [being] too happy before disaster: no one is as happy as all that, no one so little prepared for what life is bound to do sooner or later".
+The only consolation for Greene was that of Borzage's direction, which Greene described as "sentimental but competent".

 Box office

-According to MGM records the film earned $906,000 in the US and Canada and $695,000 elsewhere resulting in a profit of $462,000.
+According to MGM records, the film earned $906,000 in the U.S. and Canada, and $695,000 elsewhere, resulting in a profit of $462,000.